rixx/books.rixx.de/data/reviews/j-k-rowling/harry-potter-and-the-sorcerers-stone/index.md

 plan:
   date_added: '2015-04-08'
 related_books:
+- book: diane-duane/so-you-want-to-be-a-wizard
+  text: If you like the angle of young disadvantaged kids getting to do magic in a realistic world, I will not stop recommending the Young Wizards series.
+It does so many things so much better than Harry Potter – it comes at it from a more grounded, more realistic view, and carries it off extremely well.
+It helps that Diane Duane is also a better writer if you just compare their prose.

 - book: violet-haberdasher/knightley-academy
   text: If you want to read the same again, down to the characters and sub-plots,
     go here.
+- book: newt-scamander/fantastic-beasts-and-where-to-find-them
+  text: Add-on book that is actually fun.
 - book: j-k-rowling/harry-potter-and-the-chamber-of-secrets
   text: The next book in the series.
 review: